EvanGKelly/Next-Gen-Tech-Code/README.md

 # Some-Code
-# Some code from assignments in college
+# Some code from Next Gen Tech assignments in college